networknt/light-doc/content/en/tool/maven.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-In this tutorial, we are going to show you how to install Maven on Ubuntu server.
+In this tutorial, we are going to show you how to install Maven on a Ubuntu server.

 First you need to go to apache.org to find out the url to the latest Maven bin.tar.gz